davidalenoghena/MerkleRoot_airDrop/README.md

 3. The user is using lisk sepolia chain

-4. The user knows how to use git and an experienced Web3 developer will test these codes
+4. The csv file will have a number that's acceptable for a merkle tree combination